×

 1) Physical hardware: your physical computer runs a hypervisor such as VMware ESXi.
 This is the virtualization host system.

 2) Virtualization: you configure a virtual machine with sufficient resources to run an emulator.
 On this virtual machine you install an operating system supported by the desired emulator software (e.g., Red Hat Linux or Rocky Linux).
-This virtual system is your emulator host system.
+This virtual hardware is your emulator host system.

 3) Emulation: you install and configure the desired emulator software on the emulator host.
 The emulated legacy hardware is the emulator guest system.